-Written by Judith Wright.
+Written by Judith Wright adapted by Joanna Joy

-Community focus & Indigenous Relationships
+Community first focus & Indigenous Relationships

 GENERATIONS OF MEN in collaboration with Central Queensland has a community first focus with a priority to boost regional profiles through the popularisation of regional stories and voices in mainstream media.
 Particular attention is paid to previously unheard voices, from the women and multicultural communities of Central Queensland.

 A series which honours Wrights’ activism and legacy through its focus on indigenous relationships, this includes the often unheard voices of the Torres Strait, South Sea Islander, Chinese and Indigenous characters from History.

 It's because of this desire to connect that we are working with Wayne Blair.
 Wayne Blair grew up on Darumbal country and is returning with us as a key indigenous creative to help ensure the characters in the film can proudly speak their own dialect.
 Through Wayne's introduction to community we have connected with Aunty Nicky Hatfield who is working with us in developing a script that documents the Darumbal dialect of Rockhampton.

 Our conversations with Aunty Nicky shares a mutual ambition for an authentic film that allows local actors to speak their local dialect on country.
 It is this attention to detail that will ensure our representation and inclusions of different indigenous languages is authentic and holds integrity.
 A process which is applied to all the cultures and languages of the characters in the series.

 In order to achieve this goal we have organised a series of engagement initiatives that focus on creative and up-skilling opportunities for Central Queensland's youth.